spring-ai-community/mcp-security/README.md

 as `spring.ai.mcp.client.streamable-http.connections.<SERVER-NAME>.url=...` will be initialized.
 In practice, there will be multiple calls issued to the MCP Server (`initialize` followed by `tools/list`).
 The server will require a token for these calls, and, without a user present, this is an issue in the general case.

+To avoid this, you first need to ensure that the clients are not initialized on startup.
+You can do so by setting the property `spring.ai.mcp.client.initialized=false`.
-There are a few ways around this:
+Then, you need to ensure tools are not listed.
+There are a few ways to avoid this:

 **Disable the @Tool auto-configuration**